Darkhawk: House of M

 Darkhawk appears as a member of Wolfpack.

 U.S. War Machine

 In the mini-series U.S. War Machine, set in an alternate universe, Darkhawk was a psychopathic android, which could only be controlled by running a virtual reality program.
 The program, a "fiction" within that universe, played out the events where Darkhawk had been a member of the West Coast Avengers within normal Marvel continuity.
-The program itself also appeared in the final pages of US War Machine 2.0 in which Tony Stark's damaged body is placed inside the Darkhawk program in order to keep him alive.
+The program itself also appeared in the final pages of US War Machine 2.0 in which Tony Stark's damaged body is placed inside the Darkhawk program to keep him alive.

 Marvel Zombies

 In Marvel Zombies Dead Days, Darkhawk is seen in the S.H.I.E.L.D.
 Helicarrier as one of the dozens of heroes who survive the initial outbreak zombie plague.
 They all work to evacuate civilians to another dimension but this plan falls apart.